IP-CAM/Live-Product-Update-Price-for-Opencart-v.2.x-v.3.x/README.md

 # Live Product

 ## Description
-**Live Product** is an OpenCart extension that allows to live update product price on the product page when a customer selects the product options and quantity.
+**Live Product** is an OpenCart extension that allows to live update prices on the product page when a customer selects the product options and quantity.
 [Read more...](./module/README.md)

 **Live Product|Ultimate** is an advanced version of the **Live Product**.